OpenEvalProject/evals/manuscripts/elife-08160/v2/manuscript.md

 While previous studies showed that TORC1 signals from the vacuole/lysosome (Sancak et al., 2010), and that Sch9 is activated in that location (Urban et al., 2007), it was assumed that once Sch9 is activated, it no longer requires the vacuole for its further downstream functions.
 However our findings strongly suggest that the vacuole is required for Sch9 function(s) after Sch9 is phosphorylated by TORC1.
 One possible role of the vacuole in Sch9 function, is that target protein(s) of the Sch9 kinase must be present on the vacuole membrane.
 Alternatively or in addition, the full kinase activity of Sch9 may require other proteins that are on the vacuole membrane.

-## The newly synthesized vacuoles initially lack Sch9 and Fab1
+### The newly synthesized vacuoles initially lack Sch9 and Fab1

 If a cell does not receive a vacuole from the mother cell, the daughter cell generates a new vacuole.
 The observation that these new vacuoles grow to a specific size prior to generation of a bud, and that TORC1 signaling is also required, raised the possibility that that there are functional differences between newly synthesized vacuoles and inherited vacuoles.
 As a first approach, we tested the localization of several proteins that are involved in the TORC1 pathway, Tor1, Kog1 and Sch9.
 New vacuoles were defined as Vph1-CFP positive structures that failed to inherit FM4-64.
-Notably, in
+Notably, in vac17Δ cells, GFP-Sch9 was defective in its localization to the new vacuoles, while the localization of Tor1 and Kog1 were unaffected (Figure 5A,B).
+To directly address whether Sch9 is eventually recruited to the newly formed vacuole and when this occurs, we correlated the presence of fluorescent signals for Vph1-CFP, Tor1-3xGFP and GFP-Sch9 (Figure 5C,D).
+These analyses show that Sch9 recruitment to the newly formed vacuole is slower than the recruitment of Vph1 and Tor1.
+Specifically, small budded cells did not have fluorescent signals for any of the proteins, which indicates that these small buds do not have a vacuole (Figure 5C–F).
+As the bud increases in size, in most cases, Vph1-CFP and Tor1-3xGFP appeared simultaneously (Figure 5C).
+This indicates that Tor1-3xGFP is immediately recruited to the newly formed vacuoles.
+Moreover in some small budded cells, Tor1-3xGFP was present without Vph1-CFP, which suggests that Tor1 may be present at endosomes in these small budded cells.

 ![Figure 5.](https://cdn.elifesciences.org/articles/08160/elife-08160-fig5-v2.jpg)

 **Figure 5.:** (A) Sch9 does not localize to the newly formed vacuole.
-Indicated plasmids were transformed into wild-type and vac17Δ strains, which express Vph1-CFP from its endogenous locus: pRS416 GFP-SCH9, pRS416 TOR1-3xGFP, or pRS416 (D330)KOG1-3xGFP.
+Indicated plasmids were transformed into wild-type and vac17Δ strains, which express Vph1-CFP from its endogenous locus: pRS416 GFP-SCH9, pRS416 TOR1-3xGFP(D330), or pRS416 KOG1-3xGFP.
 Transformed cells were pulse labeled with FM4-64.
 Open arrowheads indicate a newly formed vacuole (Vph1-CFP) that was not inherited (lack of FM4-64), and is lacking GFP-Sch9.
 Closed arrowheads indicate a newly formed vacuole (Vph1-CFP) that was not inherited (lack of FM4-64), and with the GFP fusion protein, either Tor1-3xGFP(D330) or Kog1-3xGFP.
 (B) Quantification of cells with fluorescence (Vph1-CFP and/or GFP) in daughter cells, where the mother has both GFP and FM4-64 signals.
 Averages from two independent experiments, with n = 69 and n = 104 for GFP-Sch9, n = 166 and n = 110 for Tor1-3xGFP(D330), and n = 106 and n = 126 cells for Kog1-3xGFP, respectively.
 Open circles and squares indicate results of each experiment.
 (C) Tor1 is immediately recruited to the newly formed vacuoles.
 FM4-64 labeled vac17Δ cells that express Vph1-CFP from its endogenous locus, and Tor1-3xGFP expressed from a CEN plasmid with its endogenous promoter were used.
 Most small budded cells do not have fluorescent signals for any of the proteins, indicating that these small buds do not have a vacuole.
 In most cases, as the bud increases in size, Vph1-CFP and Tor1-3xGFP appear simultaneously.
 The middle line in the box plot indicates the median of the data set.
 The upper edge of the box indicates the 75th percentile of the data set, and the lower edge indicates the 25th percentile. ns; not a significant difference (p-value > 0.10); *** (p-value < 1 × 10−6).
 (D) Sch9 recruitment is delayed compared to Tor1, but eventually occurs.
 FM4-64 labeled vac17Δ cells expresses Vph1-CFP from its endogenous locus, and GFP-Sch9 expressed from a CEN plasmid with its endogenous promoter were used.
 In medium sized buds (0.62(±0.14) daughter size/mother size) only Vph1-CFP is present.
 The average bud size where both Vph1 and Sch9 are present is 0.79(±0.11).
 (E) Recruitment of Sch9-2D3E to the new vacuole is similar to the recruitment of wild-type Sch9.
 FM4-64 labeled vac17Δ cells which express Vph1-CFP from its endogenous locus, and GFP-Sch9-2D3E expressed from a CEN plasmid with its endogenous promoter were used.
 (F) The timing of the recruitment of Fab1 was similar to that observed for Sch9.
 FM4-64 labeled vac17Δ cells which express Vph1-CFP from its endogenous locus, and Fab1-3xGFP expressed from a CEN plasmid with its endogenous promoter were used.
 In medium sized buds (0.57(±0.13) daughter size/mother size) only Vph1-CFP is present.
 The average bud size where both Vph1 and Fab1 are present is 0.76(±0.10).
 (G) Model: The vacuole is essential for cell-cycle progression and functions in part through the TORC1 pathway.
 When the daughter cell receives vacuoles from the mother cell(1), the daughter can progress from G1.
 If the cell fails to inherit a vacuole(2), the cell generates a new vacuole(3), which is followed by maturation of the new vacuole prior to G1 progression(4).
-Without a functional vacuole, the daughter cell arrests at G1 phase(5).DOI: http://dx.doi.org/10.7554/eLife.08160.011
+Without a functional vacuole, the daughter cell arrests at G1 phase(5).

 In the vac17Δ mutant, although Tor1-3xGFP and Vph1-CFP are both present on the new vacuoles in medium buds (approximately 0.6 daughter size/mother size) (Figure 5C), GFP-Sch9 was generally not present until the bud size was larger (approximately 0.8) (Figure 5D).
 Thus Sch9 recruitment is delayed compared to Vph1 and Tor1, but eventually occurs.
 Notably the recruitment of the Sch9-2D3E mutant was similar to the recruitment of wild-type Sch9 (Figure 5E), indicating that the growth suppression of the vac17Δ tor1Δ mutant by sch9-2D3E is not due to a faster recruitment to the vacuole.